qossmic/deptrac/README.md

 --formatter-junit-dump-xml=     path to a dumped xml file [default: "./junit-report.xml"]
 ```

+## Uncovered dependencies

+Deptrac collects uncovered dependencies which could be reported with [Console Formatter](#console-formatter).
+By default, internal php classes will be ignored.
+This could be changed by adding `ignore_uncovered_internal_classes: false` to your depfile.

+Use `--fail-on-uncovered` option to fail on uncovered dependencies.

 ## Build Deptrac

 To build deptrac, clone this repository and ensure you have the build dependencies installed: